 A significant number of shares of our common stock are held by a small number of stockholders.
 Sales of a significant number of shares of our common stock after this offering, or the expectation that such sales may occur, could significantly reduce the market price of our common stock.
 The holders of most of our outstanding capital stock have agreed with the underwriters of this offering to be bound by a 180-day lock-up agreement that prohibits these holders from selling or transferring their stock, other than in specific circumstances.
 However, Banc of America Securities LLC, on behalf of the underwriters, at its discretion can waive the restrictions of the lock-up agreement at an earlier time without prior notice or announcement.
 We have been advised that Banc of America Securities LLC, in evaluating whether to waive the restrictions in a lock-up agreement, may consider a number of factors with a view toward maintaining an orderly market for, and minimizing volatility in the market price of, our common stock.
 These factors include, among others, the number of shares involved, the then recent trading volume and prices of our common stock, the length of time before the lock-up expires and the reasons for, and the timing of, the request.
-In addition, after the lock-up expires, at least shares of our common stock will become freely tradable, and holders of shares of our common stock will have rights to cause us to file a registration statement on their behalf or include their shares in registration statements that we may file on our behalf or on behalf of other stockholders.
+In addition, after the lock-up expires, at least

+10,003,289 shares of our common stock will have rights to cause us to file a registration statement on their behalf or include their shares in registration statements that we may file on our behalf of other stockholders.

 We also intend to register all common stock that we may issue under our 1997 stock option plan, 2004 equity incentive plan and 2004 employee stock purchase plan.
 Once we register these shares, they can be freely sold in the public market upon issuance, subject to restrictions under the securities laws and the lock-up agreements described in "Underwriting."
-As of March 31, 2004, we had issued 1,301,730 shares of our common stock under these plans, and 1,544,420 shares of our common stock were vested under outstanding options.
+As of March 31, 2004, we had issued 650,858 shares of our common stock under these plans, and 772,189 shares of our common stock were vested under outstanding options.
 Sales of these shares could impede our ability to raise future capital or reduce the trading price of our common stock.
 Please see "Shares Eligible for Future Sale" for a description of sales that may occur in the future.